 Lets be honest.
-Sports injuries suck.
+Having a sports injury sucks.
 They are painful, expensive, and frustrating.
 They keep you from doing the things you love the most, and severe injuries can literally change your life.
-Even more frustrating than the injury is the constant feeling of "not knowing".
+Even more frustrating than the sports injury is the constant feeling of "not knowing".

 Not knowing what is wrong...

 Not knowing if you will get better, and how soon.